Scylla (Prison Break episode): Plot

 Michael and Lincoln are reunited in custody by Agent Don Self (Michael Rapaport).
 Self is the Homeland Security agent who was working not only with Whistler, but with Aldo Burrows (Anthony Denison), in order to take down the Company.
 Unable to trust people within the government, Self arranges to have Michael and Lincoln be part of an unofficial, off-the-books operation to recover Scylla from the Company, with their freedom guaranteed when it's all over.
 The brothers refuse the offer.
 Bruce pays their bail, and when they're released, he reunites Michael with Sara, who has been hiding out from the Company in Chicago after being tortured by Gretchen.
 When Wyatt attacks the group at their supposedly secret hideout, Michael, Lincoln and Sara decide to join Self's team, believing that they can only be safe once the Company is destroyed.
 Also drafted into the team is Mahone, Bellick and Sucre - who were captured while trying to visit Sucre's baby girl.

 In a subplot, T-Bag is making his way from Panama to the United States, looking for Michael in order to get his revenge.
 He tries to get to San Diego, following direction written in Whistler's bird book (which, unbeknownst to him, contains information on where to decode Scylla), but his drivers steal T-Bag's money and abandon him in the desert with their overweight companion.

 Reception

 The premier received from the IGN readers "Last Week's Best Episode" award.
 IGN said though that this was because "the show didn't have a whole lot of competition this week".

 Rating

 The episode didn't get a good rating from multiple sources.
 IGN gave the double episode 6.5/10 saying that "this season [...] features the most drastic metamorphosis seen in the series".

 Production

 This, and the following episode, were the first programs to ever be aired in a letterbox format on FOX.
-Prior to this, all the shows were aired in a Pan-Scan format.
+Prior t this, all the shows were aired in a Pan-Scan format.